DavidNovo/psychic-journey/README.md

 # psychic-journey
-A journey into the World O RESTful and Spring.
+A journey into the World of RESTful apps and Spring.